Young Liars (comics)

 Young Liars is a comic book series created by David Lapham.
 It was published by DC Comics as a part of that company's Vertigo imprint.
 The first issue was released in March 2008.

 The book centers around a group of 20-somethings in modern-day New York City, though the story quickly expands to other parts of America and the world.
 All of them have disturbing secrets about themselves that they keep from the others, and even the readers are left to decide what is true and what are lies.

 Publication history

-In April 2009, Lapham announced that the title had been cancelled, with the final issue being #18.
+Young Liars was cancelled in October 2009, with the final issue being #18.